openshift/installer/docs/user/openstack/install_upi.md

   - it must be the resolver for the base domain, for the installer and for the end-user machines
   - it will host two records: for API and apps access

-For an installation with Kuryr SDN on UPI, you should also check the requirements which are the same needed for [OpenStack IPI with Kuryr][ipi-reqs-kuryr].
-Please also note that **RHEL 7 nodes are not supported on deployments configured with Kuryr**.
-This is because Kuryr container images are based on RHEL 8 and may not work properly when run on RHEL 7.

-[ipi-reqs-kuryr]: ./kuryr.md#requirements-when-enabling-kuryr

 ## Install Ansible

 This repository contains [Ansible playbooks][ansible-upi] to deploy OpenShift on OpenStack.